ThatFruedDued/blooket-utility/README.md

 ## Tower Defense / Hide Particles
 Hide the laggy particles in Tower Defense.

+## Tower Defense / Remove Obstacles
+Place towers anywhere you like (apart from on the path).

 ## Factory
 This category of hacks and cheats affects the Factory game mode on Blooket.